The Quiet Release of the New Cisco Firepower/FTD 6.4 Code

 Snort restart improvements for 4100/9300 devices: Before Version 6.4, during Snort restarts, the system dropped encrypted connections that matched a ‘Do not decrypt’ SSL rule or default policy action.
 Now, routed/transparent traffic passes without inspection instead of dropping, as long as you did not disable large flow offload or Snort preserve-connection.

-Faster access control The Version 6.4 upgrade process enables egress optimization on eligible devices, which enhances access control performance.
-Cisco TAC strongly recommend you leave this feature enabled.
+Faster access control The Version 6.4 upgrade process enables egress optimization which is a performance feature targeted for selected IPS traffic, and this enhances access control performance.
+Cisco TAC strongly recommend you leave this feature enabled. from the CLI use the command asp inspect-dp egress-optimization, but this is enabled by default and you should leave it as so.

 Faster SNMP event logging Performance improvements when sending intrusion and connection events to an external SNMP trap server.